-Mathematics

-The learning program continues to further students' knowledge, skills and understanding in Number, Algebra, Measurement, Geometry, Probability and Statistics.
+Year 9 Mathematics increases students' knowledge, skills and understanding in Number, Algebra, Measurement, Geometry, Probability and Statistics.
 Students further develop their numerical skills working with positive and negative numbers, fractions, decimals, percentages and ratios.

 Students are supported to develop mathematical literacy as they approach a range of problems and are challenged to apply their knowledge to familiar and unfamiliar contexts in problem-solving tasks and investigations.